open-ch/ja3/README.md

 ## Usage

-####Library
+###Library
 ```
 import "github.com/open-ch/ja3"
 ```
-See the following example to get an idea of the exposed API:
+See the following example to get an idea of the exposed API.
+For more information look in the [godoc](https://godoc.org/github.com/open-ch/ja3).

 ```
 j, err := ja3.ComputeJA3FromSegment(tcpPayload)